Shirshakhtml/Python-Projects/README.md

 ### Description

-I have listed some College Based Projects which you can do and show in your resume in Python.
+I have listed some Cybersecurity Based Projects which you can do and show in your resume in Python.

 ### Projects